- Where is Prinfab based? Prinfab are based in Faversham, Kent, United Kingdom.

 Prinfab sell made-to-order and stock items.
 The time it takes us to despatch your order will depend on what you have ordered.
 An estimated despatch date is provided during checkout.

-- Stock items ordered on a working day before midnight are despatched same working day.
+- Stock items ordered on a working day before midday are despatched same working day.

-- Stock items ordered on a non-working day, or after midnight are despatched the next working day.
+- Stock items ordered on a non-working day, or after midday are despatched the next working day.

 - Orders containing a mixture of stock and non-stock items will be despatched together once all items are complete.